ABOUT OUTLANDER KITCHEN

 Now it’s time for you to meet the rest of the OK Family.

-Howard moved to Canada from his birthplace in the UK eighteen years ago just to be with me, and that makes me feel pretty special.
+Howard moved to Canada from his birthplace in the UK twenty-one years ago just to be with me, and that makes me feel pretty special.
 His resume includes zookeeper, safari guide and tour director — all before I even knew him!
 He is now a realtor here on Pender.
 Check out his website at Homes On Pender.

 Despite being a Sassenach with a strong physical resemblance to (my) Frank Randall, My Englishman has a naturally discerning palate, which makes him OK’s chief taste tester.
 He washes a few bottles now and then too.